senli2018/DTGCN/README.md

 The code in this page is for multi-stage malaria prasites recognition.
 Please revised the parameters in 'config.py' when conduct other datasets.

+A CNN feature collection and trained model are in '/Model_and_Log/'.